 After all, a terrible film can perform well commercially because it had amazing advertising that brought everyone in to the cinema – which means the trailer has done its job!

-Often when you’re walking down the cinema stairs and the credits are rolling, the sounds of ‘The best bits were in the trailer!’ can be heard from all angles.
+Often when you’re walking down the cinema stairs and the credits are rolling, the sounds of, ‘The best bits were in the trailer!’ can be heard from all angles.
 But isn’t that the entire point of the trailer itself?
-To wow, to advertise?
-To entice your audience and convince them that your film is the one they should spend their hard-earned money on.
+To wow, advertise and convince your audience that your film is the one they should spend their hard-earned money on.

 With the growth of YouTube, Vimeo and even Facebook, trailers are now accessible anywhere.
 They are easily searchable and often the first web result if you type any film title into Google.
 The second trailer for Star Wars: The Force Awakens attracted 30.65 million views in 24 hours.
 This record is proof that a good trailer can reach millions of potential movie-goers before they step into a cinema.